ammybake/basic-continuous-delivery-pipeline/README.md

 * Install rice: `go get github.com/GeertJohan/go.rice/rice`
 * Optional, if you are interested in using vim like I do in the video, check out https://github.com/wickett/wickett-vim

-This video assumes you setup a github account and added appropriate keys.
+This is assumes that you setup a github account and added appropriate keys.
 When you do the git clone of https://github.com/wickett/word-cloud-generator it is important to put that in $GOPATH/src/github.com/wickett/word-cloud-generator

 ## CI in Action with Jenkins And Following